xandrw/architecture-enforcer/README.md

 ### Configuration

-Create an architecture configuration file (e.g., architecture.php) in your project.
-This file defines your application’s layers and allowed dependencies.
+The configuration file defines your application's layers and their allowed dependencies.

 #### Example: Clean Architecture